 Early Decision Application Option

 By applying to KU earlier, students that are Kansas residents have the opportunity to receive a decision much sooner.
-The early-decision application opens March 15 and closes June 1.
+The early-decision application option becomes available approx. midnight CDT on March 15 and ends May 15.

 Interviews for early decision applicants will generally take place during the first half of July rather than the standard schedule interviews in the first half of October.